douglasag17/real-time-data-to-snowflake/README.md

     PARTITIONS = 1
 ) AS
 SELECT
-    S.RESPONDENT_ID AS RESPONDENT_ID,
+    R.RESPONDENT_ID AS RESPONDENT_ID,
-    S.RESPONSE_ID AS RESPONSE_ID,
+    R.RESPONSE_ID AS RESPONSE_ID,
     T.NAME AS NAME,
     T.GENERATION AS GENERATION,
     T.SATISFACTION AS SATISFACTION,
-    S.QUESTION AS QUESTION,
+    R.QUESTION AS QUESTION,
-    S.ANSWER AS ANSWER,
+    R.ANSWER AS ANSWER,
-    S.IS_REAL AS IS_REAL,
+    R.IS_REAL AS IS_REAL,
-    S.CREATED_AT AS CREATED_AT
+    R.CREATED_AT AS CREATED_AT
-FROM POSTGRES_CDCPUBLICSURVEY_RESPONSES S
+FROM POSTGRES_CDCPUBLICSURVEY_RESPONSES R
-INNER JOIN SURVEY_RESPONDENTS T
+INNER JOIN POSTGRES_CDCPUBLICSURVEY_RESPONDENTS T WITHIN 10 MINUTES GRACE PERIOD 2 MINUTES
-    ON S.RESPONDENT_ID = T.RESPONDENT_ID
+    ON R.RESPONDENT_ID = T.RESPONDENT_ID
 EMIT CHANGES
 ;
 ```